Install IssueCapture in Next.js

 )

-- Works with React 18 and React 19
+- The same component pattern works in React 18 and React 19

 // components/BugReportButton.tsx